godotengine/godot-docs/community/contributing/editor_and_docs_localization.rst

 On that page, you have:

- - A toolbar which lets you cycle through strings of the current list, change to another pre-defined list or do a custom search, etc. There is also a "Zen" editing mode with a simplified interface.
+ - A toolbar which lets you cycle through strings of the current list, change to another predefined list or do a custom search, etc. There is also a "Zen" editing mode with a simplified interface.
  - The actual string you are working on in the "Translation" panel.
 By default, there should be the English source string and an edit box for your language.